ruby-rdf/rdf-turtle/README.md

   datatype are saved as non-datatyped triples in the graph.
 This will be updated in the future when the rest of the library suite is brought up to date with RDF 1.1.

+### Freebase-specific Reader
+There is a special reader useful for processing [Freebase Dumps][].
+To invoke this, add the `:freebase => true` option to the {RDF::Turtle::Reader.new}, or use {RDF::Turtle::FreebaseReader} directly.

+The [Freebase Dumps][] have a very normalized form, similar to N-Triples but with prefixes.
+They also have a large amount of garbage.
+This Reader is optimized for this format and will perform faster error recovery.

 ## Implementation Notes
 The reader uses the [EBNF][] gem to generate first, follow and branch tables, and uses the `Parser` and `Lexer` modules to implement the Turtle parser.